Our2020View/Our2020View.github.io/tankheaters.md

 - With the possiblity of one good pad, I left that pad in the freezer, hooked up a 12 volt power supply (12.4 volts) and rigged my test setup to measure current.
 It showed a current draw of about 4.5 amps - a bit less than the rated current - but it was working ... so far so good.
 - I used a infrared digital thermometer to indeed confirm the pad was warming.

 And then, after a few hours in the freezer, the pad failed.
 I don't know if it was the themastat that failed, or the heating mesh failed somewhere, but that pad was now dead as well.
-I checked the resistance and confirmed that it was inoperative.
+After disconnecting the power supply, I checked the resistance and confirmed that no electricity was going to flow through that pad.

 Ok, back to the dealer to return both pads, and move on to Plan B.